Why we do what we do.

 Our clinical study

-Going further, we have committed to gathering the data on the outcomes achieved by our patients in our real-world clinical setting, and publishing that in peer-reviewed journals from time to time.
+We have committed to gathering the data on the outcomes achieved by our patients in our real-world clinical setting, and publishing that in peer-reviewed journals.
 It took a huge amount of work to design a new study called an “Interventional Service Evaluation” and to obtain regulatory and ethical approval in the UK.
-This approval would not have been forthcoming unless we could satisfy regulators about the safety of our approach.

 Join our mission